CloroxPro Blog – Professional Cleaning and Disinfection Insights

-Health Canada has approved the sale of disinfectants for several use sites including food premises which contain various active chemistries like chlorine compounds (e.g. bleach), peroxide and peroxyacid mixtures, carboxylic acids, quaternary ammonium compounds, acid anionic, and iodine compounds for use on food-contact surfaces.3 Disinfectants represented for use on surfaces or objects that may come into direct contact with food or beverages (e.g. counters, eating and drinking utensils, and food processing equipment) should carry a statement – Avoid contact with food
+Health Canada approves the sale of disinfectants for several use sites including food premises which may contain various active chemistries like chlorine compounds (e.g. bleach), peroxide and peroxyacid mixtures, carboxylic acids, quaternary ammonium compounds, acid anionic, and iodine compounds for use on food-contact surfaces.3 Disinfectants represented for use on surfaces or objects that may come into direct contact with food or beverages (e.g. counters, eating and drinking utensils, and food processing equipment) should carry a statement – Avoid contact with food.

-Disinfectants for use in food premises must have a Health Canada-issued drug identification number (DIN) and meet criteria, including those regarding antimicrobial efficacy, stipulated in the Health Canada document Guidance Document: Disinfectant Drugs.
+Disinfectants for use in food premises must have a Health Canada-issued drug identification number (DIN) and meet criteria, including those regarding antimicrobial efficacy, stipulated in the Health Canada document Guidance Document: Disinfectant Drugs.3

 Foodborne illness can occur from improper use of cleaners, sanitizers and disinfectants.
 Specific types of disinfectants and sanitizers are required for food contact surfaces.
 Cross-contamination can occur when cleaning chemicals get into food.
 For example, if cleanser is spilled on a counter and not cleaned up properly and rinsed with water, if food is then prepared on that counter it can result in illness.2